Supporting Faculty & Student Inquiry Across the Field of Education

 Research has examined the intersections between race and disability and racism and ableism in PK-12 and teacher education.
 The proposed research draws upon Dis/ability Critical Race Theory or DisCrit and racial literacies-informed data analytical frameworks to unpack deficit assumptions and dominant narratives about racism and ableism.
 Through qualitative individual and focus group interviews with Pre-Service Teachers of Color and members of Families/Communities of Color, the research team, working in partnership with Make the Road Nevada and No Racism in Schools #1865, both community-embedded organizations in Southern Nevada, will center these participants’ lived experiences and surface their counterstories to problematize master narratives about intelligence and ability.
 By rethinking how teacher education programs prepare Pre-Service Teachers of Color to recognize and respond when they see racism/ableism in their schools, including by partnering with the families and communities of Students of Color, the proposed research will expand and deepen education research in Nevada.

-PI: Brenda Pearson
+PI: Dr. Brenda Pearson

 Student Research Fellows: Monica Cordova Medina, Fae Ung, Natalie Garcia & Christina Close